Red Clocks

 Women and Power

-Book Notes kitt decided around 09:08 on 14 September 2018 to publish this:I first saw this book at the Getty Villa bookstore, when I didn't buy a bunch of physical books because I didn't want to carry them home, and was intrigued at the opening discussion about how Odysseus' wife Penelope's son told her to shut up when she voiced her opinion about her own future.
+Book Notes Instead of being asleep at 09:08 on 14 September 2018, kitt created this:I first saw this book at the Getty Villa bookstore, when I didn't buy a bunch of physical books because I didn't want to carry them home, and was intrigued at the opening discussion about how Odysseus' wife Penelope's son told her to shut up when she voiced her opinion about her own future.
 Did I really read that opening correctly?
 Had I missed this when I was reading as a kid?

 Yuuuuuuuuuup.
 I read it correctly.
 Yep, I missed it as a kid.